petsc/petsc/src/binding/petsc4py/docs/source/install.rst

 You may use the `--install-lib` argument to the `install` command to alter the `site-packages` directory where the package is to be installed.

+If you are cross-compiling, and the `numpy` module cannot be loaded on your build host, then before invoking `setup.py`, set `NUMPY_INCLUDE` environment variable to the path that would be returned by `import numpy;
+numpy.get_include()`:

+  $ export NUMPY_INCLUDE=/usr/lib/pythonX/site-packages/numpy/core/include

 From PETSc source
 -----------------